fiduh/aws-networking-modules/README.md

 Terraform module which creates VPC resources on AWS

-This repo contains modules for creating production grade VPC and other related components on AWS
+This repo contains modules for creating production-grade VPC and other related components on AWS

-#### Main Modules
+## Main Module
-The Two main modules are:

-* vpc-app: Launch a vpc meant to house public facing and stateless applications.
-The VPC includes 2 tiers of subnets (public, private), internet gateway, routing rules, network access control list, security groups, NAT gateways.
+* VPC: Customizable, versioned, and immutable VPC meant to house public-facing and stateless applications or persistent data.
+The VPC includes Subnets (public, private), Internet gateway (IGW), Route Tables and routing rules, Network Access Control List (NACL), Security Groups, NAT Gateways.

-* vpc-datastores: Launch a vpc meant to house persistent data. the VPC includes a single tier of private subnet, across multiple avaliability zones, routing rules, network ACLs, security groups.

-## Supporting Modules
+### Supporting Modules
-There are several supporting modules that add extra functionality on top of vpc-microservices and vpc-datastores:
+There are several supporting modules that add extra functionality on top of the Main Module:

-* vpc-peering: By default VPCs are completely isolated from each other, but sometimes, you want to allow them communicate, such as allowing the apps in the microservices vpc communicate with the database vpc.
-This module creates peering connections and route table entries that allows private communication between vpcs
+* VPC-Peering: By default, VPCs are completely isolated from each other, but sometimes, you want to allow them to communicate, such as allowing the apps in a  VPC housing public-facing applications to communicate with the database VPC.
+This module creates peering connections and route table entries that allow private communication between VPCs
-* vpn client: This modules enables remote secure access to resouces on the vpcs
+* VPN client: This module enables remote secure access to resources on the VPCs
-* vpc-flow-logs: Create VPC flow logs to log network traffic in VPCs, subnets, and Elastic Network Interfaces.
+* VPC-Flow-Logs: Create VPC flow logs to log network traffic in VPCs, subnets, and Elastic Network Interfaces.

 Click on each module above to see its documentation.
-Head over to the example folder for example implemtations.
+Head over to the example folder for example implementations.

 #### What is a module?
-Best-practices implementation of a piece of infrastructure, such as a VPC, EKS Cluster or an Auto Scaling Group defined as reusable code.
-Modules are versioned using Semantic Versioning to allow users access the latest infrastructure best practices in a systematic way.
+Best-practices implementation of a piece of infrastructure, such as a VPC, EKS Cluster, or an Auto Scaling Group defined as reusable code.
+Modules are versioned using Semantic Versioning to allow users access to the latest infrastructure best practices in a systematic way.

 #### Using a Terraform Module
-To use a module in your Terraform templates, create a module resources and set its source field to the GIT URL of this repo.
-You should also set the ref parameter so you're fixed to a specific version of this repo, as the master branch may have backwards incompatible changes.
-For example, to use <code>v1.0.8</code> of the vpc module, you would add the following:
+To use a module in your Terraform templates, create module resources and set its source field to the GIT URL of this repo.
+You should also set the ref parameter so you're fixed to a specific version of this repo, as the master branch may have backward incompatible changes.
+For example, to use <code>v1.0.8</code> of the VPC module, you would add the following:

 ```